OvalEdge Blog - our knowledge about data catalog and data governance

 Written by OvalEdge Team | Apr 28, 2025 9:15:21 AM

 Data catalogs and data governance programs are two distinct yet interconnected pillars of modern data management.
 While a data catalog enhances discoverability by providing a centralized, searchable view of data assets, data governance establishes the policies, roles, processes, and controls needed to ensure data is high quality, secure, compliant, and used responsibly.
-This blog breaks down their unique roles, explores when to use one versus the other, and shows why mature organizations ultimately need both to scale data access without sacrificing trust or control.
+This blog breaks down their unique roles, explores what a data catalog is used for, and shows why mature organizations ultimately need both to scale data access without sacrificing trust or control.

 What is a data catalog?